28shambhavi/Quantum-Espresso-DOP/Graphene/README.md

 DOS CALCULATION:
 Firstly, run an scf calculation just like in the above calculation.
 Then, for doing nscf calculation we use the pw.x library to launch.
-The only change in the input file that occurs here is the change of parameters: calculation='nscf' and occupations = 'tetrahedra'
+The only change in the input file that occurs here is the change of parameters: calculation='nscf' and occupations = 'tetrahedra' :

 pw.x<gr.nscf.in>g_nscf.out

-For calculation of DOS we use the projwfc.x library to launch the input file.
+For calculation of DOS we use the projwfc.x library to launch the input file:   projwfc.x<g_dos.in>gr.dos.out

-projwfc.x<g_dos.in>gr.dos.out

 Now we take the values from the output file: "graphene.pbe.pdos.pdos_tot" and plot in a suitable graph plotting software.
 Eg: Xmgrace